ibm-cloud-docs/openshift/openshift_worker_plan.md

 **How do I manage my worker nodes?** </br>
 Worker nodes in classic clusters are provisioned into your {{site.data.keyword.cloud_notm}} account.
 You can manage your worker nodes by using Red Hat OpenShift on IBM Cloud, but you can also use the [classic infrastructure dashboard](https://cloud.ibm.com/classic/) in the {{site.data.keyword.cloud_notm}} console to work with your worker node directly.

+Unlike classic clusters, the worker nodes of your VPC cluster are not listed in the [VPC infrastructure dashboard](https://cloud.ibm.com/vpc/overview).
+Instead, you manage your worker nodes with Red Hat OpenShift on IBM Cloud only.
+However, your worker nodes might be connected to other VPC infrastructure resources, such as VPC subnets or VPC Block Storage.
+These resources are included in the VPC infrastructure dashboard and can be managed separately from there.

 **What limitations do I need to be aware of?** </br>
 Kubernetes limits the maximum number of worker nodes that you can have in a cluster.
 Review [worker node and pod quotas](https://kubernetes.io/docs/setup/best-practices/cluster-large/){: external} for more information.